 We don’t really hear a lot about integrity these days.
 But, this vital quality, though seldom discussed, is necessary in all aspects of healthcare.
-So, what is integrity, and, more importantly, how does it impact your career as a nurse?
+So, what is integrity, and, more importantly, how does it impact your ability to hire nurses?

-Everyday, patients in your care count on you to make them whole, provide comfort, help them move around, or to simply calm their fears with a joke or a smile.
-You answer their questions, bathe them, listen to their stories, and keep their confidences.
+Every day, patients count on nurses to make them whole, provide comfort, help them move around, or to simply calm their fears with a joke or a smile.
+Nurses answer their questions, bathe them, and listen to their stories.
 It’s what they do.
 And for nurses, it falls in line with the duties and responsibilities of their job.

-The qualities you call upon in the day to day duties and demands of your career say as much about who you are as a person, as they speak to your abilities as a nurse.
-The integrity you exhibit, in the eyes of your patients, their families, and even your coworkers, give people a glimpse into the strength of your character and underscore all the reasons why you are an exemplary nurse.
+The qualities a nurse calls upon say a lot about who he or she is as a person.
+The integrity that a nurse exhibits, in the eyes of patients, their families, and even coworkers, gives people a glimpse into the strength of their character and underscores all the reasons why an individual is an exemplary nurse.

 Why Is Integrity Important

-Every day, in healthcare centers across the country, nurses are faced with a host of challenges.
-From how short-staffing impacts patient care, to mandatory overtime and it’s effect on nursing staff, to physicians and family members who don’t really seem to “hear” what the patient is saying.
-How should you react in these, and many other situations?
-What inner strength of character do you call upon to help you deal with these challenges and still maintain excellent patient care?
+In healthcare centers across the country, nurses are faced with challenges.
+These include short staffing that impacts patient care to mandatory overtime to physicians and family members who don’t really seem to “hear” what a patient is saying.
+How should a nurse react in these and many other difficult situations?
+What inner strength of character does a nurse need to call upon to deal with these challenges and still deliver excellent patient care?

-Integrity is defined as the quality of being honest, and fair; possessing high moral principles.
-When you’re faced with challenges as a nurse, your integrity is what will keep you standing tall.
-Having a high degree of integrity, in your nursing career, and in your day-to-day life, is the ability to know, in your very fiber, that you’ve done right by everyone concerned.
+Integrity is defined as the quality of being honest and fair.
+It involves possessing high moral principles.
+When faced with challenges as a nurse, the professional’s integrity is what will keep him or her standing tall.

-Your honesty, forthrightness, ability to keep confidences and overall trustworthiness cannot be put on.
-Your patients see who you are and count on you to do the right thing, as it pertains to their care and comfort.
-This kind of trust relationship is what makes a successful nurse, and a nurse who possesses integrity among her core character traits, is well suited for success in patient care.
+Nurses with integrity understand that their honesty, forthrightness, and overall trustworthiness cannot decline.
+Patients see who they are and count on them to do the right thing, as it pertains to their care and comfort.
+This kind of trust relationship is what makes a nurse successful.
+And a nurse who possesses integrity among their core character traits is well suited for success in patient care.

 To Thine Own Self Be True

-Hamlet wasn’t a nurse, however, William Shakespeare understood that being true to one’s own self, first and foremost, meant all else would fall into an honest place.
-More simply put, follow your own moral compass, be true to your beliefs, and you will easily possess the quality of integrity.
-Maintain that truth to self and you will exemplify the quality of integrity in all you do.
+Hamlet wasn’t a nurse.
+However, William Shakespeare understood that being true to one’s own self, first and foremost, meant all else would fall into an honest place.
+More simply put, a nurse must follow their own moral compass and be true to their beliefs.
+Maintain that truth to self, and a nurse will exemplify the quality of integrity in all that he or she does.

 In nursing, integrity should come organically.
-When you behave in a genuine and authentic manner, integrity and other core values of nursing, make up who you are, as a nurse and as a person, no matter who-if anyone-is observing.
-When nurses take care to preserve their integrity, the task of truly caring for their patients becomes much easer.
+When a nurse behaves in a genuine and authentic manner, integrity and other core values of nursing make up who this professional is both as a nurse and as a person.
+When nurses take care to preserve their integrity, the task of truly caring for their patients becomes much easier.

 Your Integrity Precedes You

 Integrity defines your character.
-Those around you identify you as someone who can be counted on to do the right thing, whether covering for a coworker, or assisting wherever you’re needed.
-You can be trusted to keep confidences, which is why your patients share information with you easily, and more readily than even with their own physician.
-You have others’ best interest at the forefront of all you do, meaning your patient care is above reproach.
-This is what makes a you an outstanding nurse.
+Those around a nurse identify this individual as someone who can be counted on to do the right thing, whether covering for a coworker or assisting wherever they’re needed.
+The nurse can be trusted, which is why patients share information with him or her.
+Plus, the nurse has others’ best interests at the forefront of all that they do, meaning their patient care is above reproach.

-Developing your personal code of ethics, morals, honesty and justice may take some time.
-Look to the reasons you felt called to a career in nursing.
+Developing a personal code of ethics, morals, honesty and justice may take some time.
+Think about the reasons you hire nurses in the first place.
 Examine your heart and be completely upfront with yourself.
-There may be areas in your life-as a person, as a nurse-that could be honed in order to develop your own integrity.
+From here, you can operate with integrity as you seek quality nursing job candidates for your staff.

-People naturally gravitate toward those individuals they believe have their best interests in sight.
-For a nurse, this means you can be relied upon.
-Trust isn’t easily given-nor earned-in today’s world.
-In fact, many people withhold their trust until it’s been earned, proven through the integrity of another.
+People naturally gravitate toward individuals they believe have their best interests in sight.
+For a nurse, this means he or she is reliable.
+Trust is a privilege.
+In fact, many people withhold their trust until it’s been earned and proven through the integrity of another.